sasanarakkha/pali-english-recitations/.github/README_ACTIONS.md

 ## TODO list

-- Action to build pdf (`make pdf2x`)
-- Action to build azw3
-- Action to build epub
-- Fix epub metadata validation erro
+- Fix epub metadata validation error
-- Action to upload release
 - Use local `epubcheck` if already in `$PATH`